How a former engineer led College of Charleston to record enrollment

 Increase budget and financial aid

 Additionally, we increased our budget and optimized our financial aid formula.
-We continue to adjust that.
-From last year to this year, we shifted from awarding top scholars recipients to those who were not receiving merit-based scholarships, and that helped increase our yield quite a bit.
+We continue to adjust that from year to year.

 Cross-campus engagement